kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 ### What are the immediate issues you're working on?

 - [x] Login via username and password
-- [x] Created seperate Supabase projects for production and development - a "Kick the tires" methodology.
+- [x] Created separate Supabase projects for production and development - a "Kick the tires" methodology.
 The sooner I can get real people to look at the bugs on the site, the sooner I can continue working on them, so I'm creating two DBs, one for production and one for development.
 - [ ] Login via email (magic-link)
 - [x] Reconnect previously written functionality using new Auth provider.
 (Long story short - this was originally written using FusionAuth as the auth provider but Supabase was just a better solution.
 Rather than try to add Supabase to the existing repo, it was just quicker to create a new Remix Supa-Fly project.)